laninsky/from_SNPs_to_fasta/README.md

 #How does it work, and what do you need?
 For this program to work, you need to have a folder that contains:

 -- fasta alignments (full alignments, not just SNPs.
 You also need a separate fasta file per locus, not one giant concatenated file) for the loci you want to use (with any missing samples padded out with Ns or ?s).
 If you are coming from pyRAD see the instructions at the bottom of the readme for converting your *.loci file to fasta.
+The program will strip any hyphens "-" from your sample names and loci names, so please be aware of this.

 -- phasing_everyone.sh